You are here

 Brief description

 This is a pathology where there is an elevated level of thyroid hormone in the blood, with symptoms or signs of thyroid hyperfunction.
-If the elevation in thyroid hormone is due to excessive thyroid gland secretion, then it is called hyperthyroidism and if it is not due to thyroid gland excessive secretion then it is called thyrotoxicosis.
-Several of the most common causes of hyperthyroidism are not covered by this SOP.
-Graves’ disease, toxic thyroid adenoma and toxic multimodular goitre account for the large majority of cases of hyperthyroidism but are covered by other SOPs and not this SOP.
-Graves’ disease has its own SOP.
+If the elevation in thyroid hormone is due to excessive secretion by the thyroid gland, then it is called hyperthyroidism.
+The term thyrotoxicosis covers the clinical manifestations of excess thyroid hormone from any cause (including from outside the thyroid gland).
+Several of the most common causes of hyperthyroidism/thyrotoxicosis are not covered by this SOP.
+Graves disease, toxic thyroid adenoma and toxic multinodular goitre account for the large majority of cases of hyperthyroidism/thyrotoxicosis but are covered by other SOPs and not this SOP.
+Graves disease has its own SOP.
 Toxic adenoma and toxic goitre are covered by the goitre SOP.

 Confirming the diagnosis